 Blog - Category Archives: Himalaya

 The road begins at Lamayuru, but it already ends a few kilometers further after Wan La.
-No more cars from a long time after that on the way to Hemis.
+The only way to get to Hemis is on foot.
 For generations, nothing has changed the country and its people more than the seasonal rains that reshape the valleys every year.
 Due to the inaccessibility of the area, Ladakhis live an isolated life devout to Buddhism and largely free from western influences.

 VIDEO: The Aasraa Trust tries to get children off the street and into education.